Harris v. Harvey (1979): Court trials

 The district court trial hinged upon several questions, including whether Harvey was protected by judicial immunity, whether he was acting under color of law, and whether the claims against him were cognizable under the Equal Protection Clause of the Fourteenth Amendment.
 The proceedings included evidence from the incident with Vorlob, the ensuing D.A. lawsuit, and over 200 instances of malicious public actions Judge Harvey had made against Harris after indicting him in the Vorlob case.
 During the proceedings, Judge Harvey was asked about racial commentary he had made in public, specifically in his calling for the removal of that "black bastard" and "goddamned nigger" (referring to Harris) from the police force.
 Harvey responded in testimony, that he affirmed making the comments, but that they were not racial.

 The question to the jury was whether Judge Harvey undertook non-judicial acts which were motivated by racial bias and had inflicted injury on Harris.
 The case ended with an all-white jury making a judgement in favor of Harris.
-The jury stated that the acts of Judge Harvey were racially motivated, that Harris was had been inflicted injury to his reputation in the community and ability to continue working in the police department, and that the acts perpetrated against him were both racially motivated, and had caused the plaintiff humiliation, embarrassment, and mental distress.
+The jury stated that the acts of Judge Harvey were racially motivated, that Harris had been inflicted injury to his reputation in the community and ability to continue working in the police department, and that the acts perpetrated against him were both racially motivated, and had caused the plaintiff humiliation, embarrassment, and mental distress.
 The jury awarded Harris what was at the time an unusually large judgement of $260,000 (approx. $1,000,000 in 2018 dollars).

 The settlement was upheld by the United States Court of appeals for the Seventh Circuit, which stated that Judge Harvey was not protected by judicial immunity due to his acts 1) taking place outside the courtroom, and 2) not being acts normally performed by a judge.
 The case has been cited as the first in the United States where a sitting court judge was sued and lost in a civil action.
-As decision of the Seventh Circuit, the case is binding precedent in Illinois, Indiana, and Wisconsin, and has been used as persuasive authority in other appellate and district courts.
+As a decision of the Seventh Circuit, the case is binding precedent in Illinois, Indiana, and Wisconsin, and has been used as persuasive authority in other appellate and district courts.

 Related resources

-An account Harris' life in Racine and the ensuing court case are told in his 1988 memoir, A Reason for Being: The Syl Harris Story.
+An account Harris's life in Racine and the ensuing court case are told in his 1988 memoir, A Reason for Being: The Syl Harris Story.

 The San Francisco Chronicle gave the book a favorable review, calling it “The one man story of how the civil rights movement reached a dead end."